AI-ready Documentation

 1. Record guides using a DOM/CSS selector-aware tool.
 This is the prerequisite.
 The monitoring agent cannot sync updates to a guide it has no structural reference for.
 Use HappyRecorder to walk through the workflows you want to keep current.
 The recorder captures the CSS selectors of each UI element automatically during the walkthrough.
 You do not need to tag anything manually.

 2. Connect your GitHub repository to the monitoring agent.
 In HappySupport, this means authorizing HappyAgent to read your repository.
 The agent gets read-only access and begins monitoring immediately.
 No write access to the codebase is ever needed.
-The agent reads the code; it only writes to documentation.
+The agent reads the code; it writes only to documentation.

-What results to expect
+What to expect after enabling GitHub Sync

 The support ticket impact comes from accuracy.
-When help center guides describe the product as it actually works today, customers complete their tasks without calling.
+When help center guides describe the product as it actually works today, customers complete tasks without calling.
 HappySupport customers report 30 to 50% fewer how-to tickets within 60 days of enabling the full stack.
 That range reflects different products and different starting points, but the direction is consistent.

 The compounding benefit is the AI layer.
-Teams running an AI chatbot such as Intercom Fin, Zendesk AI, or a custom RAG setup on top of their help center get a direct accuracy multiplier when that help center is kept current by GitHub Sync.
+Teams running an AI chatbot like Intercom Fin or Zendesk AI on top of their help center get a direct accuracy multiplier when that help center is kept current by GitHub Sync.
 The chatbot answers from accurate source material rather than stale snapshots.
-That is what CDaaS, Clean Documentation as a Service, delivers: a structured, code-verified knowledge base that makes every AI system above it more reliable.
+According to the GitHub Octoverse report, 43.2 million pull requests are merged monthly across GitHub, each a potential documentation staleness event.
+Organizations shipping at modern cadences cannot maintain accuracy manually.
+The only viable path is a help center structurally connected to the code it documents.

 See it in action